-Round Top Folk Festival - Friday, November 4th 9:00-1:30
+Round Top Folk Festival - Friday, November 3rd

+Field Trip runs 9:00 -1:30

-On Friday, November 4, Burritt hosts guest interpreters presenting folklife of our region.
+On this Friday, Burritt hosts guest interpreters presenting folklife of our region.
 Experience a variety of traditional skills and crafts including blacksmithing, flint knapping, fiber arts, open hearth cooking and many more.
 Students will be able to visit approximately twenty different learning stations throughout the day.
 Plan to join us from 9:00 -1:30 as your students learn about music, arts, crafts, and skills of Appalachia.
 (Reservations required. \$10.00 per person, plus tax).

-Spring Farm Days - Friday, March 24th 9:00-1:30
+Spring Farm Days - Thursday and Friday, April 11th - 12th Field Trip runs 9:00-1:30

-Burritt's Spring Farm Days on Friday, March 24, 2023 from 9:00 am - 1:30 pm, is an exciting time to visit our barnyard animals, experience the historic skills and chores of our ancestors, and learn about life on the farm.
-Handson experience doing some of the old-fashioned chores, such as butter churning and mattress stuffing, is always a favorite.
+Burritt's Spring Farm Days are an exciting time to visit our barnyard animals, experience the historic skills and chores of our ancestors, and learn about life on the farm.
+Hands-on experience doing some of the old-fashioned chores, such as butter churning and mattress stuffing, is always a favorite.
 This day is full of fun and learning as your students visit approximately twenty different learning stations.
 (Reservations required. \$10.00 per person, plus tax).

-Opera on the Mountain with Opera Huntsville -Tuesday, April 18th 10:00-12:30
+Opera on the Mountain presented by Opera Huntsville - Tuesday, April 9th Performance time 10-12:30

-Your class (Pre-kindergarten through 5th Grade) can be introduced to opera thanks to this delightful performance of Goldilocks and the Three Bears presented by Opera Huntsville on Tuesday, April 18 at 10:00am.
-This 40-minute, family-friendly, humorous production features four local singers performing the popular tale in English and with costumes, set, and piano accompaniment and tells the story of Goldilocks as she learns an important life lesson.
+Your class (Pre-kindergarten through 5th Grade) can be introduced to opera thanks to this delightful performance of Little Red's Most Unusual Day presented by Opera Huntsville.
+This family-friendly production features four local singers performing the popular tale in English and with costumes, set, and piano accompaniment.
+It tells the familiar story of Little Red Riding Hood but with a humorous element added as the Forest Ranger Dudley, who is too shy to ask Little Red's widowed mom to the Forest Ranger Ball, leaves a written invitation with unexpected consequences.
+In the resulting confusion, everyone experiences, in one way or another, a very, very unusual day.